asibic/glassalpha/site/docs/getting-started/configuration.md

 ## Schema Reference

-For a complete schema reference with all available fields, types, and validation rules, see the [API Reference](../reference/api.md).
+For detailed technical information about GlassAlpha's architecture and interfaces, see the [Trust & Deployment Guide](../reference/trust-deployment.md).

 This configuration guide provides the foundation for creating effective, compliant audit configurations.
 Start with the provided examples and customize based on your specific requirements, data characteristics, and regulatory context.